lhwright13/BetterBooks/docs/IOS_DEPLOYMENT_GUIDE.md

 ## 5. App Store Connect Configuration

 ### Required Information
-- **App Name**: BetterBooks
+- **App Name**: Muuchi
 - **Category**: Books or Entertainment
 - **Age Rating**: 4+ (No mature content)
 - **Description**:
   ```
-  Experience audiobooks like never before with BetterBooks - your AI-powered reading companion.
+  Talk to the books you love with Muuchi - your AI-powered audiobook companion.

   ✨ Features:
   • Interactive AI personas that bring stories to life